sjp38/stream-track/README.md

 =============

 Because the problem case is quite general, there could be similar tools.
-This section lists those and compare the tools in this directory (stream-track) against those, so that you can choose the right tool for your case.
+This section lists those and compares the tools in this directory (stream-track) against those so that you can choose the right tool for your case.
 The comparison is based on only my sheer understanding of the tools only, so there could be many wrong points.
 If you find such things, please let me know.

 git-fixes
 ---------

-git-fixes[1] is a matured tool developed by Jörg Rödel.
+git-fixes[1] is a mature tool developed by Jörg Rödel.
 The main job of the tool is quite similar to that of stream-track: "finding upstream fixes for backported commits."